Scrumpis/Eindica_Subtel_EPSPS_CNV/README.md

 #### Prior data wrangling:
 - a.
 Karyotype file (`eindicakaryotype.circos`) is a space delimited genome index that was generated from the assembled GS genome using standard command line tools/languages, like `grep` and `AWK`.
 - b.
-Gene density file (`geneCoverageHeatMap.circos`) gives normalized gene density in 500Kb windows.
+Gene density file (`geneCoverageHeatMap.circos`) gives normalized gene density in 500Kb genomic windows.
 Genome windows were made with [bedtools](https://github.com/arq5x/bedtools2).
 Total base pairs contained within genes were counted in each window from the .gff annotation file, divided by total base pairs in each window (500Kb), and normalized.
+Genes were annotated with the [International Weed Genomics Consortium Annotation Pipeline](https://github.com/PattersonWeedLab/IWGC_annotation_pipeline).
 - c.
-Transposable element
+Transposable element genomic coverage for _Gypsy_ (`gypsycoverage.circos`), _Copia_ (`copiacoverage.circos`), and all transposable elements excluding _Gypsy_ and _Copia_ elements (`othercoverage.circos`) was calculated in terms of total base pairs contained in TEs divided by total base pairs in each 500Kb bedtools-generated genomic window.
+TEs were annotated with [RepeatModeler](https://github.com/Dfam-consortium/RepeatModeler).
 - d.
+Transposable element density file (`TE_total_coverage.circos`) gives normalized TE density in 500Kb genomic windows.
+TE element density windows were generated in the same fashion as `geneCoverageHeatMap.circos`.

 #### Circos generation:
 Install Circos directly from [Circos website](http://circos.ca/software/download/circos/) or from [Conda](https://anaconda.org/bioconda/circos).